-- 2. Mount of mouth parts and dissection of digestive system, nervous system and reproductive system of Periplaneta - 3.
-To submit a Project Report on any related topic on pond water invertebrate diversity Or life cycles of mosquitoes Or butterfly/moth etc Or coral and coral reefs.
+- 2. Mount of mouth parts and dissection of digestive system,nervous system and reproductive system of Periplaneta - 3.
+To submit a project on any related topic on Land / pond water invertebrate diversity or life cycle of mosquito or Butterfly/moth etc or coral and coral reef.